phalcon/documentation/docs/db-models-cache.md

 );
 ```

-!!! warning "NOTE"
+!!! warning "WARNING"

     It is imperative to use a serializer that can properly serialize and unserialize objects without changing their state. `Php` and `Igbinary` are such serializers. `Json` will convert objects to `stdClass` and `Simple`/`Complex` resultsets will become arrays.
 Choosing a serializer that cannot store objects properly will produce errors when the cache is restored for your models.

 You have complete control over how you create and customize the cache component before registering it.
-You can check the [cache][cache] document for various options and customizations available when creating the cache component.
+You can check
+the [cache][cache] document for various options and customizations available when creating the cache component.

-Once the cache component is properly set up, resultsets can be cached by using the `cache` element in the query commands for models such as `find`, `findFirst` etc.
+Once the cache component is properly set up, resultsets can be cached by using the `cache` element in the query commands
+for models such as `find`, `findFirst` etc.

 ```php
 $invoices = Invoices::find();
 ```

 Do not use cache

 ```php